 The EU refining industry supports the principle of seeking cost-effective solutions to improve air quality.

 In December 2013, the Year of Air, the European Commission finalised its long-running air policy review to assess how the EU can “achieve levels of air quality that do not result in unacceptable impacts on, and risks to, human health and the environment”, and adopted the new EU Air Policy Package, consisting of:

-- A communication, ‘A Clean Air Programme for Europe’, which set out targets for health improvements
+- The communication, ‘A Clean Air Programme for Europe’, which sets out targets for health improvements

 - The National Emission Ceilings Directive aiming to reduce Member States emissions for five pollutants harmful to the human health and the environment: NOx, NMVOCs, SO2, NH3 and PM2.5.

 - The Directive on Medium Combustion Plants (MCPD), setting emission limit values for combustion units with a rated thermal input equal to or greater than 1 Megawatt thermal (MWth) and less than 50 MWth.

 European legislation on ambient air quality and cleaner air for Europe (Directive2008/50/EC) sets air quality limit values that cannot be exceeded anywhere in the EU and obliges Member States to limit the exposure of citizens to air pollutants.
 In many Member States these air quality standards are being exceeded in urban areas.
 Many cities now face legal and political pressure to reduce ambient air concentrations in the short-term.
 As a response, low emission zones restricting access to oldest on diesel and gasoline vehicles are being included in city air quality management plans.